metapolator/metapolator/fonts-and-metadata.md

 ![](http://mmiworks.net/metapolator/fontsstring.png)

 No override is possible, to control the belonging instances individually, the check and/or opentype features must be removed from the string.

+## metadata
+We all know that setting and maintaining metadata is a pain in the neck.
+Therefore we will try to inflict as little as possible on users.
+Some basic strategies:

+* when metapolator can calculate or best-guess (e.g. font names from instance names) metadata, it pre fills the field;
+* edit data once, on a higher level—
+  * why edit data for each font when it can be set once for the family?
+  * why edit data for each family when it can be set once for the project?
+  * why edit data for each project when it can be set once for this user/computer?
+* segment the 50 or so keys into logical categories.